 When was the last time you interviewed for the adjunct pool in each discipline?
-One adjunct instructor hired in Fall, 2021.
+One adjunct instructor hired in Fall 2023.

-2. Does the program have adequate contract and adjunct faculty to support its needs?
+2. Does the program have adequate contract and associate faculty to support its needs?
 No.

-- 1. The Department currently has 4 contract and 13 associate faculty. - 2.
-Three associate faculty have left the department in the last 2 years.
+1. The Department currently has 4 contract and 11 associate faculty.